VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module predicts number of licensed drivers for households.
 It uses the model object in data/DriversModel_df.rda (ordered logit model by default) and variables and coefficients therein to predict Drivers.

-* This module step uses data sources including NHTS 2009, FHWA HPMS, FTA NTD, EPA SLD
+* Data sources include NHTS 2009, FHWA HPMS, FTA NTD, EPA SLD
-* This module step uses model types including Ordered logit
+* Model types include Ordered logit
-* This module step is estimated using the following methods: Pre-estimated, saved objects in data-raw/estimated
+* Estimation uses the following methods: Pre-estimated, saved objects in data-raw/estimated
-* This module step is documented in inst/module_docs/PredictDrivers.md
+* Documented in inst/module_docs/PredictDrivers.md

 The models in this model step are: